chrisgrieser/nvim-recorder/README.md

 		addBreakPoint = "!",
 	}

+	-- clear all macros on startup
+	clear = false,

 	-- log level used for any notification.
 Mostly relevant for nvim-notify.
 (Note that by default, nvim-notify only shows levels 2 and higher.) logLevel = vim.log.levels.INFO,